Wednesday, October 8, 2014

 Beyond Quake Walls.
 Post Quakes, Academic Research Permissions

 Emails, Research Permissions focus.
-Since my 2010-2013 Christchurch quakes' blog posts, I'd received requests from all over for use of my quake pics in publications or research.
+During & since quake times, I received requests from all over for use of my quake pics in publications or research.
 (Comment spams too, deleted).
 If students wanted to use my pics for theses, I allowed permission to use a pic or two, if the permission request was authentic, asking for specific photo permissions.
 If many photo permissions were asked for, or a whole blog post was required, the requestor was scamming my intellectual property.
 Annoying were those who used my blog pics, not asking.
-They assumed because I'd published on Blogger my intellectual property was theirs to use in a Commons scam .
+They assumed because I published on Blogger my intellectual property was theirs to use in a Commons scam .

 Emails: First request, Canterbury University, geography researcher: irritating, declined.
 Second request, Austrian archeology researcher, I gave permission.
 Third example, USA engineer, permitted.